mpanighetti/dnd5e-monsters/beasts/malagwan-seal.md

 #### Special Traits

-_**Aquatic Fortitude.**_ The seal ignores any of the drawbacks caused by a deep, underwater environment.
-Additionally, while not wearing armor, the seal uses Constitution to determine their Armor Class rather than Dexterity (included in the stat block).
+_**Aquatic Fortitude.**_ While not wearing armor, the seal uses Constitution to determine their Armor Class rather than Dexterity (included in the stat block).

 _**Hold Breath.**_ The seal can hold their breath for 30 minutes.